 One day the reeds said, “Mighty oak, mark our words, one day you will meet your match.
 You will pay for your pride.”

 Months later, there was a strong gale.
 The oak fought it for hours but finally gave up and was uprooted.
 It fell among the reeds in the pool.
 The reeds survived as they had bent to the winds.

-Moral: Being flexible and accommodating provide the recipe for long term success.
+Moral: Being flexible and accommodating provides the recipe for long-term success.

 11. The Smart Crow